FutboLink/futboLink/back/STRIPE-WEBHOOK-FIX.md

 ## Need Help?

 For assistance, contact the development team.
 Make sure to include:
-- Any error messages from logs
+- Any error messages from logs or browser console
 - The timestamp when the issue occurred
-- The Stripe event ID if available
+- The URL you were trying to access when the error occurred